 - NF/NF service status subscribe/notify procedures (in clause 4.17.7 of TS 23.502 [3]) and Nnrf_NFManagement service (in clause 5.2.7.2 of TS 23.502 [3]) in order to be notified about the change of status of an NF.
 The service operations for obtaining status information are NFStatusSubscribe and NFStatusNotify, from the Nnrf_NFManagement service.

-The information provided by the NRF to the NWDAF with the Nnrf_NFDiscovery_Request and the Nnrf_NFManagement_NFStatusNotify service operations are the NF Profiles and the NF services as defined in clause 5.2.7 of TS 23.502 [3].
+The information provided by the NRF to the NWDAF with the Nnrf_NFDiscovery_Request and the Nnrf_NFManagement_NFStatusNotify service operations are the NF Profiles which includes the supported NF services of the NFs as defined in clause 5.2.7 of TS 23.502 [3].
 Such information can be used to set-up and maintain a consistent network map for data collection and also, depending on use cases, to perform analytics (e.g. NF load analytics as defined in clause 6.5).

 If the NWDAF needs to keep a consistent network map for data collection from AMFs and SMFs associated with a list of TAs, the subscription to NFStatusSubscribe for such type of NFs may include the list of TAs target.